deepset-ai/haystack-home/content/overview/intro.md

 - Integrate data sources for retrieval augmentation, [from anywhere on the web](https://docs.haystack.deepset.ai/v2.0/docs/linkcontentfetcher)
 - Advanced dynamic templates for LLM prompting via the Jinja2 templating language
 - [Cleaning and preprocessing functions](https://docs.haystack.deepset.ai/v2.0/docs/documentcleaner) for various data formats and sources
-- [Integrates with your preferred document store](https://docs.haystack.deepset.ai/docs/document_store) (including many popular vector databases like Faiss, Pinecone, Qdrant, or Weaviate): keep your GenAI apps up-to-date with Haystack’s indexing pipelines that help you prepare and maintain your data
+- [Integrates with your preferred document store](https://docs.haystack.deepset.ai/docs/document_store): keep your GenAI apps up-to-date with Haystack’s indexing pipelines that help you prepare and maintain your data
 - [Specialized evaluation tools](https://docs.haystack.deepset.ai/v2.0/docs/model-based-evaluation) that use different metrics to evaluate the entire system or its individual components
-- [Hayhooks module](https://docs.haystack.deepset.ai/v2.0/docs/hayhooks) to serve Haystack Pipelines through HTTP endpoints.
+- [Hayhooks module](https://docs.haystack.deepset.ai/v2.0/docs/hayhooks) to serve Haystack Pipelines through HTTP endpoints
 - A customizable [logging system](https://docs.haystack.deepset.ai/v2.0/docs/logging) that supports structured logging and tracing correlation out of the box.
-- [Code instrumentation collecting spans and traces](https://docs.haystack.deepset.ai/v2.0/docs/tracing) in strategic points of the execution path, with support for Open Telemetry and Datadog already in place.
+- [Code instrumentation collecting spans and traces](https://docs.haystack.deepset.ai/v2.0/docs/tracing) in strategic points of the execution path, with support for Open Telemetry and Datadog already in place

 But that’s not all: [metadata filtering](https://docs.haystack.deepset.ai/v2.0/docs/model-based-evaluation), [device management for locally running models](https://docs.haystack.deepset.ai/v2.0/docs/device-management), even advanced RAG techniques like [Hypothetical Document Embedding (HyDE)](https://docs.haystack.deepset.ai/v2.0/docs/hypothetical-document-embeddings-hyde).
 Whatever your AI heart desires, you’re likely to find it in Haystack.
 And if not?
 We’ll build it together.